Curbar Edge: Location

 Curbar Edge is located in the Dark Peak, the area of the Peak District characterized by peat moorland and gritstone rock.
 The Edge is one of a long series of west-facing gritstone escarpments, collectively known as the Eastern Grit.
 A short walk away from Curbar Edge is White Edge, which is visible east of the location.
-The ground is uneven due to the presence of the Big Moor.
-In the same area of Curbar Edge is located Padly Gorge, on the A6187, close to Grindleford village, this area is recognised as a Site of Special Scientific Interest (SSSI).
+The ground is uneven because of the presence of the Big Moor.
+In the same area of Curbar Edge is located Padley Gorge, on the A6187, close to Grindleford village, this area is recognised as a Site of Special Scientific Interest (SSSI).
 Another place of interest located near Curbar Edge is Linacre Reservoirs, built between 1855 and 1904, located in Chesterfield, Derbyshire.

 Curbar Edge is situated between Sheffield and Manchester.
 Curbar Edge is located in the same area of smaller settlements as Chesterfield, 8 mile, Dronfield 8 mile, Matlock 13 mile, Staveley 12.4 mile and Buxton 16 mile.

 The average elevation of the Edge is 849.7 ft, the maximum elevation is 1276 ft and the minimum elevation is 387 ft.